-Accelerating the timeline for Maryland's minimum wage to reach \$15 is good policy in the face of rapid inflation that is quickly eroding workers' purchasing power, and would put Maryland in line with other high-cost cities and states that are reaching \$15 sooner, or even looking beyond \$15.
+Accelerating the timeline for Maryland's minimum wage to reach \$15 is good policy in the face of rapid inflation that is quickly eroding workers' purchasing power, and would put Maryland in line with other high-cost states and cities that are reaching \$15 sooner, or even looking beyond \$15.
 The majority of workers in New York State are already covered by a \$15 minimum wage, with areas upstate projected to reach \$15 in the next couple of years.
 Connecticut and Massachusetts are set to reach \$15 an hour by 2023.
-In California, where the minimum wage is already \$15 an hour for employers with 26 or more employees, 1 voters will have a chance to vote on ballot measure that would raise that state's minimum wage to \$18 an hour.2 And neighboring Washington D.C.'s minimum wage is already over \$15 an hour, and is projected to be over \$16 an hour when it is adjusted in July 2022.3
+In California, where the minimum wage is already \$15 an hour for employers with 26 or more employees, 1 voters will have a chance to vote on ballot measure that would raise that state's minimum wage to \$18 an hour.2 And neighboring Washington D.C.'s minimum wage is already over \$15 an hour, and will be over \$16 an hour in July 2022.3